axibase/atsd/administration/ssl-self-signed.md

 ![](./images/ssl_self_signed_2.png)

-Enter the certificate information and click on **Create And Import**.
+Enter the certificate information and click **Create And Import**.
 Only the `Domain Name` field is required.

 ![](./images/ssl_self_signed_3.png)